Anshhh369/Autograder/README.md

 # Data Modeling

-The project integrates Chroma, a robust vector database engine, with LLMs to enhance the grading process.
+The project integrates regx pattern to extract answers from the assignment, a robust vector database engine to store the assignment, with LLMs to enhance the grading process.
 This combination improves the system’s ability to understand diverse grading criteria, resulting in accurate and contextually relevant grading outcomes.

 # Conclusion